 Denial is a common feature of substance abuse.
 Research shows that people who deny their alcoholism know they have a drinking problem.
 The only reason they react this way is because of the stigma associated with alcohol.6

 Give them time and space to think about what you have said.
 Listen to what your loved one has to say when they are ready.
 As soon as they open up, introduce them to a local support group.
 Being around recovering alcoholics will help them better understand their condition.

 Addiction Treatment Options for Your Loved One

 The substance use treatment options for alcohol addiction depend on the extent of the individual’s drinking.

-If the patient’s typical alcohol consumption is high (more than 20 units a day) or they have previously experienced withdrawal symptoms, they may also be able to detox at home.
-However, they will likely need medication to ease withdrawal symptoms.
+- If the patient participates in heavy drinking (more than 20 units a day), or has previously experienced withdrawal symptoms, at-home detox is still an option.
+However, they may need medications to ease withdrawal symptoms.